Everything you need to know about the must-do day trips from Montreal, written by a Montreal local!

 For thrill-seekers, you can zipline alongside the falls or take to rock climbing the surrounding cliff faces.

-And if you want to get the most out of your visit stop into the information center and book into one of several guided tours while at the falls.
+And if you want to get the most out of your visit stop at the information center and book one of several guided tours while at the falls.

 While winter can sometimes deter visitors, if you bundle upright and pick a sunny day then you’ll have the chance to see something incredible.
 During the winter months, the cable car still runs and you’ll have a chance to see the falls frozen over which is amazing.